 My love of art is engrained in me.
 I cannot remember the beginning of my journey with art and color.
-As long as I can remember I was always choosing to be creative, wondering about colors, organizing things so they were more visually appealing.
+For as long as I can remember I was always choosing to be creative, wondering about colors, organizing things so they were more visually appealing.
 I was always the kid excelling and shining in art class, and in high school, the art studio permanent fixture.
-I bought design magazines from the grocery store on every shopping trip with my mom, and regularly conned them into letting me repaint and redesign my room.
+I bought design magazines from the grocery store on every shopping trip with my mom and regularly conned them into letting me repaint and redesign my room.
 The Love has always been there.
 I learned early how using my passion for art was an excellent escape from tough things I faced in my young life, and the practice of letting go via art was born.

 What drew you to the abstract genre?